SrgjanX/SRX.ViTool/README.md

 - **-dateprefix** Sets date prefix to the file name (ex: test.jpg will be renamed to 21_01_2022_test.jpg)
 - **-viberdir C:\ViberDownloads** It will use this directory.
 - **-useCurrentDir** It will use the directory where the .exe is located.

+## How to contribute
+If you want to contribute to this project, you are welcome!
+To do so, you need to follow the following simple steps:
+- Fork the project.
+- Create a brench with prefix either Feature_ or BugFix_ or whatever the issue it is.
+- Do the changes.
+- Make a pull request.